lozog/personal-site-2016-2/README.md

 # personalsite

-A personal portfolio website with backend CMS.
+A personal portfolio website with a Gyroscope-based CMS.

 Implemented with MySQL, PHP, JavaScript.
+Frontend is made with HTML, CSS, & JS.